ocaml/platform-blog/turn-your-editor-into-an-ocaml-ide.md

 The `.merlin` file will be loaded the next time you open an OCaml file in the editor.

 To benefit from code navigation across files you'll also need to turn on generation of "cmt" files by passing the `-bin-annot` flag to the OCaml compiler.
+You can do this in `ocamlbuild` by adding the `bin_annot` tag into the `_tags` file with OCaml 4.01 and higher.